atomjump/loop-server/README.md

 ```<a class="comment-open" data-uniquefeedbackid="my_different_forum_name" data-mymachineuser="10.12.13.14:2" href="javascript:">Open special forum</a>```

-# To add more than one user to receive feedback
+# To add more than one user to receive messages

-Open the feedback forum in your browser.
+Open the messaging forum in your browser.

 1. Settings
 2. Entering an email/Password